Teaching Children About Money

 Doing new things

-Tall Tartan Talks here … A quick snapshot of my achievements this year: I self-published my non-fiction ebook in April; completed a course called Understanding Mental Health First Aid; did more freelancing proofreading work for publishers than in previous years, and took on work from new-to-me publishing clients.
+Tall Tartan Talks here … A quick snapshot of my achievements this year: I self-published my non-fiction ebook in April; completed a course called Understanding Mental Health First Aid; did more freelance proofreading work for publishers than in previous years, and took on work from new-to-me publishing clients.
 I turned 60 halfway through the year; and one more event happened that I shall reveal later …

 Reflecting on 2024